Counting closed geodesics in strata: Geometry of a quadratic differential

 \begin{lemma} For a quadratic differential $(X,q)$, $\alpha \in \Sqn$ and a $(q, \tau)$--regular triangulation $T$ we have

 \end{lemma}

-\begin{proof} Let $Q_1$ and $Q_2$ be the thick subsurfaces of $(X,q)$ glued along the cylinder $F_\alpha$, and let $\beta$ be an essential curve in $Q_1 \cup F_\alpha \cup Q_2$ that is transverse to $\alpha$ and has a bounded combinatorial $T$--length.
+\begin{proof} Let $Q_1$ and $Q_2$ be the thick subsurfaces of $(X,q)$ glued along the cylinder $F_\alpha$ (which by assumption, has a modulus at most $\CNM$), and let $\beta$ be an essential curve in $Q_1 \cup F_\alpha \cup Q_2$ that is transverse to $\alpha$ and has the shortest combinatorial $T$--length.
 A representative for the curve $\beta$ can be constructed using edges of $T$ that intersect either $Q_1$ or $Q_2$.
 Consider such a representative traversing the minimum possible number of edges.
+Let $\gamma$ be a curve transverse to $\alpha$ with the shortest $q$--length.
+From the definition of relative twisting,